BillJr99/BillJr99.github.io/_posts/2021-03-20-replitclassroom.md

 <iframe height="600px" width="100%" src="https://repl.it/@BillJr99/MiniCrypto?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
 ```

 There is a button at the top right of the frame to open the example in a new browser tab.
+Here is an [example lesson](https://www.billmongan.com/Ursinus-CS173-Spring2021/Activities/Conditionals3).

 ## Integrating Replit with GitHub Classroom